mikevdg/faish/doc/notes/implementation.rst

 A packed block is used to contain a large number of statements or repeated data.
 A packed block is used as the leaf node of a BTree.
 Packed blocks are created when an array becomes too large to fit into a single block and is promoted to a B-Tree.

 Block metadata is stored externally to the block.
-A block does not have it's own header field inside itself.

 Blocks are stored in files.
 A reference to a block will contain it's location within that file.
 As blocks are a fixed 4k size, the least significant 12 bits of a block address can be stripped.

 InPointers and OutPointers
 --------------------------

 A reference to a statement in the same block can be a direct 8-bit pointer.
-Each block is made out of 256 64-bit words, such that an 8-bit pointer is guaranteed to reference anything inside the block and nothing outside the block.
+Each block is made out of 256 64-bit words, such that an 8-bit pointer is guaranteed to reference something inside the block and nothing outside the block.

 A reference to a statement in another block uses a 64-bit "OutPointer".
 A local 8-bit pointer will point to an OutPointer.
 The OutPointer in turn will point to an InPointer on another block.
-OutPointers are stored at the end of each block.
+OutPointers are stored together at the end of each block so that they can be differentiated from other words in the block.

-An InPointer is just data that is guaranteed to be fixed at those addresses, such that OutPointers remain valid even after manipulating data within a block.
+An InPointer is just data that is guaranteed to be fixed at an address, such that OutPointers remain valid even after moving data within a block (as happens, for example, during garbage collection).
+InPointers are stored together at the start of each block.

 A standard block has the following structure::